How you can stop the spread of COVID-19

-It is mandatory to install and activate the Ehteraz app when leaving the house for all citizens and residents in Qatar, since 22 May 2021.
+It has been mandatory to install and activate the Ehteraz app when leaving the house for all citizens and residents in Qatar since 22 May 2021.
 Non-residents of Qatar must register via the pre-registration system for people entering the State of Qatar on www.ehteraz.gov.qa website.

 To download the application, please follow the below links:

-Apply the preventative measures recommended by the Ministry of Public Health to protect against infection and to limit the spread of Coronavirus (COVID-19).
+Apply the preventive measures recommended by the Ministry of Public Health to protect against infection and to limit the spread of COVID-19.
 Visit their website and social accounts to receive the latest updates.

-As a proactive measure, medical facilities have been prepared in different regions throughout the country to provide medical and nursing services for mild and moderate cases.
-These facilities have increased Qatar’s capacity by 18,000 beds.
+As a proactive measure, medical facilities are being prepared in different regions throughout the country to provide medical and nursing services for mild and moderate cases.

-No more than 50% of public and private sector employees will be allowed in the office at any given time.
-Vulnerable and at-risk employees should be allowed to work remotely during this period.
+100% of public and private sector employees will be allowed in the office, as of January 8th.
+Vulnerable and at-risk employees should be allowed to work remotely at the discretion of their employer.

 Yes, a specialised task force has been formed to conduct inspections of workplaces and educate workers on preventive measures against COVID-19.
 The Ministry of Administrative Development, Labour and Social Affairs distributed multilingual awareness films in addition to health bags that include sterilisers, medical masks and detailed instructions.

-- Raise awareness of the recommended measures to prevent the spread of COVID-19 by providing educational materials easily available and in the languages spoken by employees.
+- Raising awareness of the recommended measures to prevent the spread of COVID-19 by providing educational materials that are readily available in the languages spoken by employees

-- Training employees on how to apply preventative measures at work and home to decrease their susceptibility to the virus.
+- Training staff on how to apply preventive measures at work and at home to decrease their susceptibility to the virus

 A health card is not required in order to be tested or receive treatment.
 All guest workers will receive treatment for free.